Who We Are

 The Peabody/Fleece School in 1910.
 The brand new neighborhood school was originally named the Fleece Station School (Fleece Station was an earlier name for the area).
 It was renamed soon after in honor of a donation from philanthropist George Peabody.
 Courtesy of Memphis and Shelby County Room, Memphis Public Library and Information Center

-In the 1930’s, Peabody School gained a reputation as a versatile school.
+In the 1930s, Peabody School gained a reputation as a versatile school.
 During the Great Flood of 1937, the Red Cross arrives to coordinate the housing of flood refugees.
 Courtesy of Memphis and Shelby County Room, Memphis Public Library and and Information Center

 One of the city’s Easy Way markets opened in Cooper-Young in the 1950s.
 Courtesy of the CYBA

-As the Festival has grown with vendors and community partners, it has expanded in all directions.
+As the Cooper-Young Festival has grown with vendors and community partners, it has expanded in all directions.
 Here’s the scene in front of First Congo in 2009.
 Courtesy of Andy Ashby

-Hundreds of runners start the Festival Friday 4 Miler under the new Trestle Art in 2008.
-Four miles later they returned for pizza, beer and music.
+Hundreds of runners start the Festival Friday 4-Miler under the new Trestle Art in 2008.
+Four miles later they returned for pizza, beer, and music.
 Courtesy of the LampLighter

-The former Peabody Theatre is now home to the world famous Memphis Drum Shop that continues to attract musicians from around the world to sample its vast collection of instruments.
+The Peabody Theatre at the corner of Cooper and Nelson opened in 1925 to rave reviews and the relief of neighborhood kids.
+It is now home to the world-famous Memphis Drum Shop that continues to attract musicians from around the world to sample its vast collection of instruments.
 Courtesy of Emily Bishop